Physicians Who Treat Breast Cancer

 - Pathologist - A physician who checks your tissue samples under a microscope.
 They determine whether cancer is present, its size, if the cancer was removed completely by surgery, and how many lymph nodes are affected by cancer, if any.
 The pathologist's report also tells the stage of cancer.

 - Radiologist - Specialists who are trained at interpreting images and X-rays such as a mammogram.

-In addition to specialists, other medical professionals may be involved in your breast cancer treatment, including:
+In addition to breast cancer specialists, other medical professionals may be involved in your breast cancer treatment, including:

 - Patient (Nurse) Navigator - Helps newly diagnosed breast cancer patients with care coordination, symptom management, support and expertise to help get them through the journey.
 Our nurse navigator is an advanced practice oncology nurse who provides support and expertise to patients throughout the continuum of care.

 - Radiation Therapist – A professional who helps place you in the correct treatment position and interprets X-ray studies.

 - Radiation Technologist – A professional who checks the radiation dosage to make it as safe as possible.